docktor100/DVLD-Project/README.md

 <img width="4855" height="3521" alt="DVLD Database" src="https://github.com/user-attachments/assets/b6c3fb04-b061-4085-b0d4-7997348b860a" />

 ---
 ## 🧪 Basic Walkthrough

-1. Add a new person to the system
+1. **Add a new person to the system**
+   - Go to `People → Add New`.
+   - Fill in the details and click **Save**.

-2. Apply for a new local driving license and choose the rank
+2. **Apply for a new local driving license**
+   - Navigate to `Application Types → Driving License Services → New Driving License → Local Driving License`.
+   - Choose a person.
+   - From the second tab page, select the **license class**.

-3. Set appointments and complete the three required tests
+3. **Take the required tests for license issuance**
+   - Go to `Application Types → Manage Applications → Local Driving License Applications`.
+   - Select the desired application, right-click, and choose **Schedule Tests**.
+   - Click the **Add Appointment** button in the upper-right corner of the data grid view.
+   - Choose the date and save the appointment.
+   - Right-click on the appointment and take the test.
+   - Repeat the process until all required tests are completed.

-4. Issue the new local license
+4. **Issue the new local license**

-Additional features include:
+   - Right-click the application and choose `Issue License → Issue`.

+## **Additional features include:**

 - Global license issuance
 - Replacement for lost or damaged licenses